Preventing Tooth Decay in Young ChildrenSkip to the navigation

 Tooth decay , called dental caries , is caused by bacteria eating away the outer protective layer (enamel) of a tooth.
 Help prevent tooth decay in young children by adopting the following healthy habits:

 - Teach your child to brush and floss every day.
 Clean your baby's gums with a soft cloth or gauze pad to remove plaque before the first teeth come in.
 When your child's first teeth come in, clean his or her teeth with a soft toothbrush.
-And use a very small amount (a smear) of fluoride toothpaste.
-When your child is age 2 years, it's okay to start using a pea-sized amount of toothpaste.
+If your child is younger than 3 years, ask your dentist if it's okay to use a rice-sized amount of fluoride toothpaste.
+Use a pea-sized amount for children ages 3 to 6 years.
 Start flossing your child's teeth when he or she has teeth that touch each other.
 For more information, see the topic Brushing and Flossing a Child's Teeth .

 - Take good care of your own teeth and gums.
 Saliva contains bacteria that cause tooth decay.
 Keep your own teeth and mouth healthy so you are less likely to transfer these bacteria to your baby.
 Avoid sharing spoons and other utensils with your baby.
 Also, don't "clean" your baby's pacifier with your mouth.